JacobNiebling/Veyra-Text-and-Video-Chat-System/README.md

 The frontend is implemented using **Angular** and the backend uses **Node.js with Express**. **Sockets.io** is used for real-time communication

 ## Git Repository Organization
 When organizing my Git repository I decided to keep it under one branch to make it easier for when committing changes.
 I made sure to every few days update the repository with the latest version to ensure that all progress was saved.
 During development of this application, I used Git to track every major change in both the client and server code.
-Which included updates, new routes and any component modiciations made.
+Which included updates, new routes and any component modifications made.
 This allowed me to revert back to any previous version if needed be and maintain a history of this projects development.

 ## Data Structures